 In order of appearance:

 The Punch-Out!! arcade cabinet was somewhat unique in that it used two monitors - one in the standard arcade cabinet position for the field of play and another monitor above it that displayed game data like player/opponent portraits as well as health meters.

 Punch-Out!! also featured digitized speech that served multiple purposes, an announcer introduced the opponents before a fight as well as called the action on the fly during a bout (ie "Right!
 Right!
 Left!
 Bodyblow!
 He's down for the count!") and gave an audio cue to the player when their super meter was full ("Put him away!" or "Knock him out!").
 The announcer also encourages the player to "Come on, stand up and fight!" after a defeat.
 Other brief samples were used for boxer voices, mainly just grunts when the player was hit by an opponent and a laugh that would be heard when the player was knocked out by the computer opponent.

-Punch-Out!! spawned several home console titles bearing the Punch-Out!! name with a similar (although not identical) gameplay style, had an arcade sequel ( Super Punch-Out!!) , and even had a spin-off Arm Wrestling arcade title (which featured Bald Bull as a masked opponent named Mask X).
+Punch-Out had an arcade sequel, Super Punch-Out!!
+It spawned several home console titles bearing the Punch-Out name with a similar (although not identical) gameplay style.
+It even had an arcade spin-off Arm Wrestling (which featured Bald Bull as a masked opponent named Mask X).
 Punch-Out!! is generally regarded as one of the original iconic Nintendo franchises, although not at the level of Mario or Zelda titles.

 The title screen music is the "Gillette Look Sharp March," originally used in Gillette radio and television ads, and later used for the Gillette Cavalcade of Sports television program in the 1950's.